PhoenixDAO/phoenix-invoicing/README.md

-# Snowflake Invoicing
+# PhoenixIdentity Invoicing

 ## Introduction
-Snowflake Invoicing allows a business to invoice another business or consumer for a specific amount, on a specified date, and in a certain amount of Phoenix.
+PhoenixIdentity Invoicing allows a business to invoice another business or consumer for a specific amount, on a specified date, and in a certain amount of Phoenix.

 ## Usage